Hyūga Shōnai Station: Lines

 The station is served by the Kitto Line and is located 4.1 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform, serving a single track at grade.
 There is no station building but a shed has been set up at the station entrance as a waiting room.
 A bike shed is available at the station forecourt.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened Hyūga Shōnai on 15 April 1952 as an additional station on the existing track on the Kitto Line.
 With the privatization of JNR on 1 April 1987, Tanigashira came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 65 passengers (boarding only) per day.